 It might not seem like much, but spending half an hour every Monday organizing the same weekly tasks is a significant amount of time.
 If you choose to automate your task management, you’ll free up more time for other work, such as creating content.

 The tools below can also help automate your workflow to some degree.
 Whether it’s curating and sharing content, or analyzing audience behavior, we think they’re worth checking out.

 Here they are:

-Developing a one-person social media strategy seems challenging at first: plenty of tasks and no time or budget to accomplish everything.
+Developing a one-person social media marketing strategy seems challenging at first.
+There are plenty of tasks and no time or budget to accomplish everything.
 Yet by prioritizing, you can make it much more manageable.

 Consider using the tools and techniques featured above to boost your social media campaigns, analyze the results and automate the most time-consuming of your tasks.